Nets-mobile-acceptance/Netaxept-Sample-Backend/pia-sample-merchant/readme.md

 	run.cmd - Sets up necessary environment variables end starts the service

 # Installation
-1) Edit credentials to Netaxept
-   Edit the file etc/secrets/secrets.properties
+1) Edit credentials to the file etc/secrets/secrets.properties
    Enter the test credentials as supplied by Netaxept **(Note: There are Unit tests which verifies the connection to Netaxept, thus these tests require correct credentials.)**
    Enter the test credentials as supplied by Netaxept or add "-DskipTests" to skip running tests
    Enter the secret **jwtSecret** for generating the JSON Web Tokens(JWT) via https://jwt.io/
-   Configure the Callback URL in Netaxept admin portal REST Callback API:
+   Configure the Callback URL in Netaxept admin portal
+   REST Callback API:
    ```
    Path: /2.0/status/{YOUR_JSON_WEB_TOKEN}  Method: POST